umbraco/UmbracoDocs/13/umbraco-forms/developer/configuration/README.md

 ### ShowPagingOnMultiPageForms

-Defines whether and where paging details are displayed for new multi-page forms.
+Defines whether and where paging details are displayed for multi-page forms.

 ### PagingDetailsFormat

-Defines the paging details format for new multi-page forms.
+Defines the paging details format for multi-page forms.

 ### PageCaptionFormat

-Defines the page caption format for new multi-page forms.
+Defines the page caption format for multi-page forms.

 ### ShowSummaryPageOnMultiPageForms

-Defines whether summary pages are on by default for new multi-page forms.
+Defines whether summary pages are on by default for multi-page forms.

 ### SummaryLabel

-Defines the default summary label for new multi-page forms.
+Defines the default summary label for multi-page forms.

 ## Package options configuration